The first mate shouted, "The cannons be ready, Captain!"

 The kitten with the smallest mew.**

-When I decided to pursue veterinary medicine, my motley crew of language- and writing-related pastimes had no intention of admitting defeat and going gently into that good night, relegated to leisure activities and safe topics of conversation during meals with non-veterinarians.
+When I ultimately decided to pursue veterinary medicine, my motley crew of language- and writing-related pastimes had no intention of admitting defeat and going gently into that good night, relegated to “safe topics of conversation for dinners with non-veterinarians.”

 Instead, they banded together and led me here.
-Unlike the aforementioned mosquito and mountain climber, my miscellany of passions can, in fact, be crossed with each other, and the answer is academic editing.
+Unlike the aforementioned mosquito and mountain climber, my miscellany of passions can, in fact, be crossed with each other, and the result is academic editing.

 *scaler → scalar